Jump to topic

 Sleep is generally important in every health journey.
 Research has linked getting adequate sleep with the diversity of gut microbiomes.
 Sleep helps the body to reorganize itself and other biological processes.

 Getting at least 7-8 hours of sleep per night will help your gut reestablish and rejuvenate its biological process.

 Probiotics are simply the "good bacteria" that can help balance your entire gut microflora.
 A probiotic lactobacillus helps to strengthen the integrity of the intestinal barrier between good and bad bacteria.

 It also helps to decrease the translocation between the bad bacteria across your intestine.
 This process can prevent several gastrointestinal tract infections like Irritable bowel syndrome( IBS) and Inflammatory bowel disease(IBD).

 Water is a good source of healthy living.
-Drinking enough water will help maintain a fluid balance in your body.
+Drinking enough water will help maintain fluid balance in your body.
 It can also hydrate several intestinal linings in your gut, promoting the movement of nutrients and ions.

 If the fluid balance in your body is at an optimal level, your gut health will improve.
 Drinking at least eight glasses of water daily is an efficient way to maintain a healthy gut.

 Elevated stress levels are bad for overall body health.
 There is a relationship between stress and the activities of the gut microbiome.
 Stress can be associated with a lot of disease conditions.
 It can affect your overall health through its effect on gut bacteria.

 Stress signals autonomic response from the gut.
 This process means there's a significant association between your gastrointestinal tract and your brain.